Robert A. Taft: 1948 and 1952

-Senate Majority Leader
+Senate majority leader

-Following Eisenhower's election and the Republican takeover of Congress, Taft served as Senate Majority Leader in 1953, and he strongly supported Eisenhower's domestic proposals.
+Following Eisenhower's election and the Republican takeover of Congress, Taft served as Senate majority leader in 1953, and he strongly supported Eisenhower's domestic proposals.
 He worked hard to assist the inexperienced new officials of the administration.
-He even tried, with little success, to curb the excesses of red-baiting US Senator Joseph McCarthy.
+He even tried, with little success, to curb the excesses of red-baiting US senator Joseph McCarthy.
 By April, Eisenhower and Taft were friends and golfing companions, and Taft was praising his former adversary.
 Defeat in 1952, it seemed, had softened Taft.
 No longer burdened by presidential ambitions, he had become less partisan, less abrasive, and more conciliatory; he was now widely regarded as the most powerful man in Congress.

 On May 26, 1953, Taft delivered his final speech, in which he presciently warned of the dangers of America's emerging Cold War foreign policy, specifically against US military involvement in Southeast Asia, which would later become the Vietnam War:

 I have never felt that we should send American soldiers to the Continent of Asia, which, of course, included China proper and Indo-China, simply because we are so outnumbered in fighting a land war on the Continent of Asia that it would bring about complete exhaustion even if we were able to win. ...
 So today, as since 1947 in Europe and 1950 in Asia, we are really trying to arm the world against Communist Russia, or at least furnish all the assistance which can be of use to them in opposing Communism.

 Is this policy of uniting the free world against Communism in time of peace going to be a practical long-term policy?
 I have always been a skeptic on the subject of the military practicability of NATO. ...
 I have always felt that we should not attempt to fight Russia on the ground on the Continent of Europe any more than we should attempt to fight China on the Continent of Asia.